alisaifee/coredis/docs/source/glossary.rst

      to routing messages to cluster nodes by applying the same alogrithm used to distribute keys to distribute channels.
 For more details see the `Redis manual entry on Sharded Pub/Sub <https://redis.io/docs/manual/pubsub/#sharded-pubsub>`__

+   Streams
+     Streams are essentially an abstract append-only in-memory log datastructure which can be used for various use cases such as timeseries, as queue for a Pub/Sub application architecture.
+For more details see the `Redis manual entry on streams <https://redis.io/docs/manual/data-types/streams/>`__

    Transactions
      Redis Transactions allow the execution of multiple commands as a single